The Road Ahead

 An extension of the Finding New Hope program, “A Universal Hug for Peace” targeted specifically at the international community of 9/11, this program was created with generous support from the Rotary Clubs around the world, to offer support in the young victims’ healing.

 The World Children’s Choir and FAF facilitated an international arts/peace camp in the summer of 2006 in Romania.
-Choral program was run by the World Children’s Choir, based in the Washington D.C. area, and included US and local children.
+The choral program was run by the World Children’s Choir, based in the Washington D.C. area, and included the US and local children.

 The medium is music and the message is friendship.